sadik-tofik/sadik-tofik/README.md

 # Hi there, I'm Sadik Tofik! 👋

-⚡ Fun fact: I can turn a cup of coffee ☕ into a fully functional web application!

 Welcome to my GitHub profile!
 I'm a passionate Computer Science student at Jimma University, with a strong interest in web development, problem-solving, and building innovative projects.
 I enjoy working on both frontend and backend development, and I'm always eager to learn new technologies and collaborate on exciting ideas.

 ## 🛠️ Technologies & Tools